The 2020 Formula 1 jigsaw is coming together. See our team-by-team guide for the latest driver line-up news and analysis

-Kimi Räikkönen's season has been superb but the second Alfa Romeo seat may be up for grabs Photo: Motorsport Images
+Kimi Räikkönen’s season has been superb but the second seat is where Alfa Romeo could go bold Photo: Motorsport Images

 Kimi Räikkönen is moving towards the halfway point of a two-year contract with the Swiss team, but Antonio Giovinazzi’s future looks a little less secure and could hinge upon what happens over the balance of the season.
 In the first 12 races, the Finnish veteran had outscored his 25-year-old team-mate by 31 points to one.

 The second Alfa seat could become a natural fit for members of the Ferrari Driver Academy, which currently includes F2 racers Mick Schumacher, Giuliano Alesi and Callum Ilott, plus F3 front-runners Marcus Armstrong and Robert Schwarzmann (and, farther down the food chain, Emerson Fittipaldi’s grandson Enzo).
-Schumacher recently notched up his maiden F2 win, in the Budapest sprint race, but previous inconsistencies have left him outside the championship’s top 10 with just two rounds remaining.
+Schumacher recently notched up his maiden F2 win, in the Budapest sprint race, but previous inconsistencies had left him outside the championship’s top 10 ahead of the summer break.

 Don’t rule out Marcus Ericsson either.
 The Swede is currently Alfa’s reserve driver and brings substantial funding to the team.

 Racing Point’s line-up will remain unchanged for 2020, with Perez (left) and Stroll Photo: Motorsport Images

 2020 line-up confirmed: Sergio Perez and Lance Stroll

 After a strong run of form between 2013 and 2017 when, as Force India, it punched above its weight by finishing in the top six every year in the world championship for constructors (peaking with two fourth places), the rebranded team has sailed under the radar in its first full season under new ownership.
 Lance Stroll has been soundly trounced by team-mate Sergio Perez in qualifying, but has made amends with some stronger race performances and currently leads the Mexican in the championship standings.
 In a team partly owned by his father, his future is as secure as anyone’s.

 Photo: Motorsport Images

 Mostly anchored to the back row of the grid, Williams has at least had a shining light in the form of George Russell.
 It’s always hard to assess a driver’s full potential in a car as uncompetitive as the Williams FW42, but Russell has performed consistently and with dignity in a difficult situation.
 A better barometer might be to cast an eye back to his 2018 F2 season, when he beat fellow F1 rookies Norris and Albon to the title; they scored five victories between them while he accumulated seven… and might have fared even better but for technical misfortunes.

 After eight seasons away from F1, following a rally accident that left him with life-threatening injuries, Robert Kubica has achieved one of the greatest sporting comebacks of the modern age.
 His results haven’t been quite as magical as that back story, however, and his future place in the team is by no means certain – not least because of reserve driver Nicholas Latifi’s presently strong F2 form.
 He lies second in the championship with four race victories already to his credit.